ephimoff/travel-checklist/README.md

 - Pre-pay your bills
 - Empty refrigerator of this that will expire
 - Unplug appliances (except for the fridge!)
-- Turn off heater/air conditioner
 - Lock all doors and windows
 - Leave house key and trip itinerary with a trusted friend
 - Install travel apps that will help with language, directions, and money conversion
-- _optional_ Lable all devices with your name and contact (twitter name would be a good one)
+- _optional_ Lable all devices with your name and contact (twitter name would be a good one) in a consistent manner

 ## Pack your things